linrongbin16/fzfx.nvim/README.md

 ### For Windows

-Since fzf.vim rely on bash shell on Windows, so you need either:
+Since fzf.vim rely on the `sh` shell on Windows, so you need either:

-1. Automatically install `git` and `bash` via [scoop](https://scoop.sh) and run powershell commands:
+1. Automatically install `git` and `sh` via [scoop](https://scoop.sh) and run powershell commands:

    ```powershell
    # scoop